 In 2020, DARIAH selected two streams of funding as part of the Theme funding call, ‘Arts Exchanges’ and ‘Arts, Humanities and COVID-19’.
 The call attracted a high number of well articulated and competitive applications, mainly addressing, perhaps not surprisingly, the topic of ‘Arts, Humanities and COVID-19’.

 With an overall budget of 87.920 €, DARIAH funded nine projects for a one year period (December 2020 – December 2021).
-Over the next couple of weeks we will be presenting their results with a special focus on each of these projects.
+In this series of posts, we will be showcasing their results with a special focus on each of these projects.

 International Evening Class

 With the Transversal Evening Classes, we offer a method and a multicentered framework to learn, unlearn and act locally and reach out inter-locally, to go beyond our own imagination, attentive to everyday concerns.
 We envision an open-ended infrastructure that initiates and connects artistic investigations and research-based activities as collaborative ways of learning, taking place in different cities, landscapes, villages, and venues around the globe.

 These classes are neither enclosed in classrooms, nor do they take place online.
 They are actually anything but a class as we know it but raise all kinds of class-related questions, aiming to understand the world and our neighbourhoods from the thick of things and not from a survey perspective—while coming from very different starting points and places.
 Instead of a central building, many different locations will be adopted depending on what is being explored, along with a virtual platform that links, but doesn’t mirror the modules, prep hubs, and classes taking place on site.
 To generate a reflexive structure with co-relational classes providing a framework of attention for what otherwise goes unnoticed.

 A new method, a different pedagogy